goldencompassworkshop/goldencompassworkshop.github.io/_pages/projects.md

 comments: false
 ---

-_Below are the projects that I participated at Virginia Tech.
+_Below are only projects that I participated at Virginia Tech.
 Please see my CV for a full list._

 ## Current Research